 EC 030-2018

-(Proposed November 2018)
+(Proposed Modifications for May 2019)

 INTRODUCTION

 Purpose: The purpose of this evaluation criteria is to establish requirements for the evaluation and recognition of Mineral Composite Fiber Reinforced (MCFR) Building Systems under the 2018, 2015, 2012 and 2009 International Building Code® (IBC); and the 2018, 2015 and 2012 International Residential Code® (IRC).
 Bases of recognition are IBC Section 104.11 and IRC Section R104.11.
-The reason for the development of this criteria is to provide a guideline for the evaluation and use of MCFR Building Systems to build above grade, load-bearing and non-load-bearing, walls and shearwalls.
+The reason for the development of this criteria is to provide a guideline for the evaluation and use of MCFR Building Systems to build above grade, load-bearing and non-load-bearing, walls shearwalls. floors and roofs

-Scope: This evaluation criteria is limited to molded components formed of mineral composite fiber reinforced material, used as part of a system to build interior and exterior, load-bearing and non-load-bearing wall assemblies for use in Construction Types V-A and V-B. The MCFR Building Systems are limited to use in Seismic Design Category A or B locations.
+Scope: This evaluation criteria is limited to compression molded and pultruded components formed of mineral composite fiber reinforced material, used as part of a system to build interior and exterior, load-bearing and non-load-bearing wall, floor and roof assemblies for use in Construction Types V-A and V-B. The MCFR Building Systems are limited to use in Seismic Design Category A or B locations.

 Definitions: Terms not defined in this section shall be as defined in applicable codes and referenced standards or have the ordinary accepted definition in accordance with the context for which they are intended.